AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >abstract="The selection of a new data view results in an update to that data view to include Content Analytics metrics and dimensions.
 If necessary, the associated connection is also updated to include Content Analytics datasets.
 The connection and data view that are currently configured for Content Analytics are not modified."

 >[!CONTEXTUALHELP]
->id="aca_onboarding_dataview_cleanup_labels_dialog"
+>id="aca_onboarding_dataview_current_cleanup_labels_dialog"
+>title="Cleanup selected Data view"
+>abstract="You have selected a Data view that is already provisioned for Content Analytics.
+That existing Content Analytics configuration is removed and the Data view is provisioned with your new configuration."

+>[!CONTEXTUALHELP]
+>id="aca_onboarding_dataview_prev_cleanup_labels_dialog"
->title="Cleanup current data view"
+>title="Cleanup previous Data view"
->abstract="When you select a new data view, all Content Analytics configuration for the current data view is removed."
+>abstract="You have selected a new data view.
+The Content Analytics configuration for the previous selected Data view is removed."

 <!-- markdownlint-enable MD034 -->